GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/README.md

 ### Introduction

-You’ve just started working as a DevOps Engineer for a company that hosts servers for different games.
+You've just started working as a DevOps Engineer for a company that hosts servers for different games.
 The company has been running game servers in Google Compute Engine across different Managed Instance Groups which has been working great so far, but occasionally the Testing team fails to setup their local environments correctly and end up approving bad code.
 The teams have been learning about containers, and are excited to start using them so they no longer have to deal with environment issues.

 You have been assigned the *Dungeon Crawl Stone Soup* workload.
 Your team is looking to you to containerize the latest version of the game with Docker, verify that it plays, and host it in Artifact Registry.